 If you’re going to do anything to make a difference, you’re going to upset people.
 People are going to aim arrows at you.
 But the option to do nothing just doesn’t work.
 So prepare to defend yourself if you must and grow thick skin.

-It’s been over a dozen years since my son and I had that conversation, but nothing has changed my mind.
+It’s been over twenty years since my son and I had that conversation, but nothing has changed my mind.
 I still think it’s the way to go.
 For me, it’s no longer about justice or injustice.
 It’s about being able to do the right thing and refusing to let the false accusers get in your way.
 Sometimes people and things get in your way.
 You just have to find your way around those hurdles and keep doing what you know is right.